soumyajeetsengupta/Easybank-landing-page/README.md

 1. Navigate to the scss/ directory.
 2. Open _variables.scss to modify color schemes, fonts, or other variables.
 3. Customize styles in other SCSS files to match your project's branding.

-### Adding Content

-1. Open index.html.
-2. Replace the placeholder content with your own text, images, and links.